-If you wish to transfer ownership, remove or add a name to a piece of property you will need a new deed document.
-There are several types of deed forms that may be utilized, if you are unsure as to the proper form, please contact a real estate attorney.
-A title company may also be able to assist you.
+If you wish to transfer ownership, remove, or add a name to a piece of property you will need a new deed prepared and executed.
+There are several types of deed forms that may be used, if you are unsure as to the proper form or how to prepare it, please contact an attorney.

 The deed is exempt from documentary stamp tax if it is or was the marital home and is being given pursuant to a dissolution of marriage.

 A deed is exempt from documentary stamp tax when the deed is between spouses, the property is the homestead, and the only consideration is the amount of the mortgage or other lien encumbering the homestead property.

 If the transaction is not exempt, documentary stamp tax is 70 cents per $100.00 of consideration or portion thereof.
 Consideration includes, but is not limited to:

 - the discharge of an obligation;

 - the exchange of property (real or personal); and

 - the mortgage, lien, or other encumbrance on the property, whether assumed or not.

 If the property being transferred has a mortgage on it, the balance of the mortgage at the time of transfer is consideration for the transfer.
 Also, if property is transferred in lieu of foreclosure, the discharged indebtedness is consideration for the transfer.